We find in Perth a cozy holiday atmosphere similar to the one we admire so much in Portugal.

 At the end of World War II, waves from dozens of European nationalities flocked in in search of a new southern life.
 Recently, the spectrum has broadened.

-A new asian invasion has been consolidated as immigrants and temporary students from the Middle East and from countries like South Korea, China: Japan, India: VietnamThe Philippines, Thailand, Malaysia, Singapore, Indonesia, Among others.
+One of the new asian invasion has been consolidated as immigrants and temporary students from the Middle East and from countries like South Korea, China: Japan, a India: VietnamThe Philippines, Thailand, Malaysia, Singapore, a Indonesia, Among others.

 And even some African countries - with emphasis on the South Africa, Somalia and Sudan – are now represented among the 1.6 million people who make Perth Australia's fourth largest city.